 Be sure to check back on the purchases you made at the end of the back-to-school season to see if they have been discounted further.
 If they have, many retailers will give you a price adjustment or partial refund on the price difference, but you will need to have a receipt to get it.

-7. Shop secondhand clothing and accessories
+7. Shop secondhand for school essentials

 Clothing can get expensive, especially shopping for kids every year.
 You can save a bundle by shopping second-hand clothing at thrift stores and on sites such as Poshmark.
 You'd be surprised that most of the clothing is in good condition, and you will find name-brand items for a fraction of the price.